A Short History of Mozambique

 Author(s)

-Malyn Newitt was deputy vice-chancellor of the University of Exeter, and the first holder of the Charles Boxer Chair, King's College London.
+Malyn Newitt is former deputy vice-chancellor of the University of Exeter, and the first holder of the Charles Boxer Chair, King's College London.
 He has authored more than twenty books on Portugal and Portuguese colonial history, including A Short History of Mozambique and Emigration and the Sea, both published by Hurst.